Thomas Wriothesley, 1st Earl of Southampton: A useful courtier

-Queen Catherine Howard's conviction and execution for adultery signalled that the political pendulum was swinging away from Norfolk once more.
+Queen Katherine Howard's conviction and execution for adultery signalled that the political pendulum was swinging away from Norfolk once more.
 On 13 November 1541, Secretary Wriothesley was sent to announce the bad news to members of the Queen's Household at Hampton Court; all her chamber were dismissed and sent home.
 In 1542 it was said that Wriothesley governed almost everything in England.
 He sought to bring about an alliance between England and Spain in 1543.
-Wriothesley was one of the Council led by Catholic Bishop Gardiner, who ordered the imprisonment of Henry Howard, Earl of Surrey for being drunk and disorderly.
+Wriothesley was one of the Council led by Catholic Bishop Stephen Gardiner, who ordered the imprisonment of Henry Howard, Earl of Surrey for being drunk and disorderly.
 He supported Gardiner's crackdown against Lutheran opinions, threatening the lives of reformers Miles Coverdale and Hugh Latimer, presaging the reign of 'Bloody' Mary.
 All Protestants were rooted out of the royal household, with those of the new extreme Puritan sect Calvinism being treated with especial prejudice.
-The Council even intimidated Archbishop Cranmer, who was protected by the King himself.
+The Council even intimidated Archbishop Thomas Cranmer, who was protected by the King himself.
 Sir Ralph Sadler was ousted as the principal secretary to the King, to be replaced by the more judicious and discreet William Paget.
 But the rise of the conservatives meant Wriothesley had eventually to go, in January 1544, in favour of the openly Catholic Sir William Petre.
-Fortunately for Cranmer and others, the King was not prepared to turn the clock back to the 1530s, and Catherine Parr, with her experience in two previous marriages, impressed Wriothesley by offering Henry stability in his old age.
+Fortunately for Cranmer and others, the King was not prepared to turn the clock back to the 1530s, and Katherine Parr, with her experience in two previous marriages, impressed Wriothesley by offering Henry stability in his old age.
 Furthermore, as Governess to Princess Elizabeth, bringing the children to court at Christmas 1543, Parr showed off what Wriothesley had accurately predicted to be Elizabeth's promise as a future leader.